 With this homemade furnace, we have the power to liquefy aluminum in the backyard and cast just about any object we can think of.

-You will need some big bag of play sand and some plaster of paris both of which you can find at your local hardware store for under $20.
+You will need a big bag of play sand and some plaster of Paris both of which you can find at your local hardware store for under $20.

 Mix everything together.
 It’s really important to get all the dry powder wet and work out any lumps as quickly as possible.
 And after mixing for a couple of minutes, it should be fairly runny and roughly all the same color.

-Transfer the mix to the steel bucket upto 3 inches from top.
+Transfer the mix to the steel bucket up to 3 inches from the top.

 We use the plastic measuring bucket to form the center of the foundry.